There are two types of interviews in our hiring process. Between each round, we gather feedback from your interviewers and determine next steps.

 Interviews for software engineering and technical roles

 - Coding practice: You can find sample coding questions on sites like CodeLab, Quora, and Stack Overflow.
 The book “Cracking the Coding Interview” is also a good resource.
-You won’t have access to an IDE or compiler during the interview so practice writing code on paper or a whiteboard.
+In some sites, you'll have the option to code on either a Chromebook or a whiteboard, to offer a more natural coding environment.
+(Ask your recruiter what's available so you can practice.)
 Be sure to test your code and ensure it’s easily readable without bugs.
 Don’t stress about small syntactical errors like which substring to use for a given method (e.g. start, end or start, length) — just pick one and let your interviewer know.

 - Coding: You should know at least one programming language really well, preferably C++, Java, Python, Go, or C. You will be expected to know APIs, Object Orientated Design and Programming, how to test your code, as well as come up with corner cases and edge cases for code.
 Note that we focus on conceptual understanding rather than memorization.

 - Algorithms: Approach the problem with both bottom-up and top-down algorithms.
 You will be expected to know the complexity of an algorithm and how you can improve/change it.
 Algorithms that are used to solve Google problems include sorting (plus searching and binary search), divide-and-conquer, dynamic programming/memoization, greediness, recursion or algorithms linked to a specific data structure.
 Know Big-O notations (e.g. run time) and be ready to discuss complex algorithms like Dijkstra and A*.
 We recommend discussing or outlining the algorithm you have in mind before writing code.